-- a.
-All dead and dying woody surface fuels and aerial fuels have been removed.
-Loose surface litter, normally consisting of fallen leaves or needles, twigs, bark, cones, and small branches, shall be permitted to a maximum depth of three inches (3 in.). - b.
-Annual grasses and forbs have been cut/trimmed down to a maximum height of four inches (4 in.). - c.
-Ensure all exposed wood piles have a minimum of ten feet (10 ft.) of clearance, down to bare mineral soil, in all directions. - (d) Inspection Criteria for both Zones 1 and 2: - (1) The DSI will ensure Liquid Propane Gas (LPG) storage tanks have the following minimum clearance: ten feet (10 ft.) of clearance to bare mineral soil or other noncombustible hardscapes such as gravel, flagstone, permeable pavers or blocks, pervious or porous concrete and no flammable vegetation for an additional ten feet (10 ft.) around their exterior. - (2) Provide educational information to the occupant or property owner at the time of inspection. - a.
+- (d) Inspection Criteria for both Zones 1 and 2: - (1) The DSI will ensure Liquid Propane Gas (LPG) storage tanks have the following minimum clearance: ten feet (10 ft.) of clearance to bare mineral soil and no flammable vegetation for an additional ten feet (10 ft.) around their exterior. - (2) Provide educational information to the occupant or property owner at the time of inspection. - a.
 Advise the occupant or property owner to only clear vegetation to bare mineral soil around outbuildings, LPG tanks and exposed wood piles.
 Avoiding the use of heavy equipment in and around streams and seasonal drainages is important for protecting water quality.
 Vegetation removal can cause soil erosion, especially on steep slopes.
 Keep soil disturbance to a minimum on steep slopes.